RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 11/26/2022

-Unless you’re fully up to date on your drug education, you may not have heard much about Kratom: the drug of choice for replacing drugs that pose a risk of abuse when taken for an extended period.
+Unless you’re fully up to date on your drug education, you may not have heard much about kratom: the drug of choice for replacing other drugs that pose a risk of abuse when taken for an extended period.

 Kratom is an herbal medicine.
 It comes from the extract of kratom trees (also known as mitragyna speciosa or M. Speciosa).

-Mitragyna speciosa is a native Southeast Asian tree known for its traditional medicine properties, as well as for its current role in lessening the effects of opioid withdrawal.
+Mitragyna speciosa is a native Southeast Asian tree known for its traditional medicine properties and for its current role in lessening the effects of opioid withdrawal.

 Along with these benefits, however, come risks of side effects, especially in cases of recreational use.
 This may very well be why the FDA hasn’t come close to approving the tree-based treatment for any medical conditions.